jpscaletti/hecto/README.md

     It should return `None` if the file must be copied as-is or a Path object of the new relative destination (can be the same as the one received).

     By default all the files with the `.tmpl` postfix are rendered and saved without that postfix.
 Eg: `readme.md.tmpl` becomes `readme.md`.

+- **get_context** (function):<br>
+    An optional hook called before rendering a file.
+Takes the relative destination path of the file as argument, and should return a dictionary with the context for its rendering.

 - **pretend** (bool):<br>
     Optional.
 Run but do not make any changes